venusha1/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click/README.md

 ## Azure Synapse Link For CosmosDB 1-click environment
-This 1-click deployment allows the user to deploy a environment of Azure Synapse Analytics ,Synapse Link for CosmosDB,CosmosDB (Analytical Store),Notebook (Sales Forecasting)
+This 1-click deployment allows the user to deploy an environment of Azure Synapse Analytics ,Synapse Link for CosmosDB,CosmosDB (Analytical Store),Notebook (Sales Forecasting)

 ## Prerequisites

 Owner role (or Contributor roles) for the Azure Subscription the template being deployed in.
-This is for creation of a separate Resource Group and to delegate roles necessary for this proof of concept.
+This is for the creation of a separate Resource Group and to delegate roles necessary for this proof of concept.
 Refer to this [official documentation](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-steps) for RBAC role-assignments.

 ## Deployment Steps
-1. Fork out [this github repository](https://github.com/Azure/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click) into your github account.
+1. Fork out [this GitHub Repository](https://github.com/Azure/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click) into your GitHub account.

    **If you don't fork repo:**
    + **Notebook will not be deployed**